Arc-byte/Arcane-Engine/README.md

 # Arcane-Engine
 A text-based game and game engine written in HTML, JS, and CSS.
-This is the release branch.
-To contribute, head to the development branch.
+This is the development branch.
+For the current working build, head to the main branch.

 ### TODO